WangLab401/Data-code-for-CEBP-beta/README.md

-# scRNA-in-CEBP-
+# scRNA and ATAC data for C/EBPβ
-R scripts used for CCAAT/enhancer binding protein beta (C/EBPβ) regulates the formation of the ovari-an reserve
+R scripts used for CCAAT/enhancer binding protein beta (C/EBPβ) regulates the formation of the ovarian reserve